Honeymoons – Shanghai

 The Jade Buddha Temple – with its two bright Jade Buddha statues.

 Long Hua Temple & Pagoda just south of the city.
 The temple was built in 242 AD and is the largest in Shanghai city.

-The art area of Taikang Road is a old Shanghai style neighborhood where old architecture is now mixed with new restaurants, bars, galleries and boutique shops.
+The art area of Taikang Road is an old Shanghai style neighbourhood where old architecture is now mixed with new restaurants, bars, galleries and boutique shops.

 Most tourists head straight to the Fake Market, a 4 storey building with several hundred stores selling the latest fakes; designer handbags, shoes, Beats headphones, phone covers and clothing are the most popular.

 Shanghai is also known for its textiles and tailors and there are several markets specialising in fabrics for shirts, suits, wedding gowns and bridesmaids dresses, any of which can be made to order for you with a 48 hour turnaround.